+Vance Byrd is an Assistant Professor of German at Grinnell College.
 Professor Byrd is a scholar of nineteenth-century German literature who writes on topics relating to media studies, museum studies, environmental studies, theories of narrative, and memory studies.
 His articles have been published or are forthcoming in journals such as The German Studies Review, The Germanic Review, The Journal of Austrian Studies, and Seminar: A Journal of Germanic Studies.
-While on research leave in Fall 2014, he is completing his first book, A Domestic Spectacle: German Literature and Panoramas, and will be at work on articles on the graphic novel and Austrian national literature; the Morgenblatt für gebildete Leser and Droste-Hülshoff’s Judenbuche; and Switzerland and Kleist’s Verlobung in St. Domingo.
+He is completing his first book, A Domestic Spectacle: German Literature and Panoramas, and is at work on articles on the graphic novel and Austrian national literature; the Morgenblatt für gebildete Leser and Droste-Hülshoff’s Judenbuche; and intersectional analysis and Kleist’s fiction.
+Professor Byrd has been supported by grants from the Fulbright Commission, the Max Kade Foundation, the Weimar Classics Foundation, and the William Fontaine Endowment.
 Professor Byrd received his Ph.D. and M.A. from the Department of Germanic Languages and Literatures at the University of Pennsylvania and a B.A. in History and German from the University of Georgia.